mac-comp240-master/activities_2-asm/1-assembly-basics/README.md

 Open up the Makefile and look at it.
 There are many new things to notice about it.
 Here are a few:

 * makefiles can contain definitions, such as in line 2, where CC is defined to be the same as gcc.
-The later in the Makefile, the tag $(CC)  is replaced by gcc before the compilation begins for a target.
+Then later in the Makefile, the tag $(CC)  is replaced by gcc before the compilation begins for a target.
 This is true for every definition you see at the top of the file.
 By convention these are all capital letters.

 * makefiles can contain specially coded targets for C code files.
 In this makefile, one of them looks like this on a line by itself: